 - Staff entering the Peninsula Heart Clinic will need to have their ID with them at all times.

-- The front doors of the Peninsula Heart Clinic will continue to be supervised to ensure the highest level of infection control measures are taken on arrival and onward into the Heart Clinic as well as with staff on exit.
+- The front doors of Peninsula Heart Clinic will continue to be supervised to ensure the highest level of infection control measures are taken on arrival and onward into Peninsula Heart Clinic as well as with staff on exit.

 - Non-staff members may be asked what the purpose of their visit and only essential access will be permitted.